bryanbharper/philectrosophy/src/Server/public/blog.posts/path-routing-with-the-safe-stack.md

 ![path-routing-webpack-broken](img/path-routing-webpack-broken.gif)

 Here's what's happening: we have a [SPA](https://en.wikipedia.org/wiki/Single-page_application) in which all content is rendered from a single `index.html` file.
 However, when we append a *path* to [localhost:8080](http://localhost:8080/) we are asking the server for a resource at that location.
 But there isn't one.
-What we need to do is tell our server to direct this request back to our `index.html` file.
+So, we need to tell our server to redirect this request back to the `index.html` file.
+I'll show you how in the next section.

 ### Configuring the Server
 > *The finished code for the following section can be found on the [path-routing](https://github.com/brharper-clgx/safe-stack-path-routing/tree/path-routing) branch of the [repo][source].*